Food System Country Profile - Better understanding food systems at country level

 In what context is this tool useful?

 Country profiles are more than a simple compilation of national indicators.
-An important feature of the country profiles is that they are co-produced with key public and private food system stakeholders engaged in both identifying the data and validating results and
+An important feature of the profiles is that they are co-produced with key public and private food system stakeholders, who help identify the data, validate results, and shape emerging key messages.

 Results